 You must have come across this tug of war between ArcGIS and QGIS.
 A rather shameless competition between a proprietary commercial GIS software and freely downloadable tool.
 It’s is shameless, because we shouldn’t be comparing astronomically expensive licensed software with free alternatives.
 Naturally, one would expect a proprietary product to triumph over a free tool.
-But the continued competition means there’s no clear winner.
+But the continued competition is an indication that there’s no clear winner.

-When this article first appeared in ‘raw-form’ it stirred emotions.
+When this article first appeared it stirred the emotions of staunch users of Esri software.
+It wasn’t our intention to belittle one of the oldest GIS software tools.
+But if a tool is poor in performance, there’s no amount of sugar coating that can change it.
 True, few people are logical.
 And most citizens don’t want to change their minds about their haircut, or their religion or their favorite soccer team.
 It’s also true that few people are ready to change their mind about their choice software.

 The article is therefore not intended to convert citizens from their allegiance or devotion to any particular product.
 But an honest account of key functional and performance issues related to these tools.
 And in giving an honest examination, this article will draw your attention to LuciadLightSpeed.
-A robust product for users whose pressing need is high performance.
+A robust product for users who are interested in high performance geospatial awareness.

 ArcGIS or QGIS: Which to Choose

 If you were to create a list you would probably find that ArcGIS has more features than QGIS.
 Yes, actually by far!
 However, that is not a very sound way to select software.
 It is more useful to ask whether the software executes well features that are needed for your user case.
 For what is the point of having a long list of features if the software is barely usable.
 So the right question should be how well does a given software perform.
 For example, in terms of load time and processing speed.